 - Count how many times the shuttlecock can be lifted (hit upwards) without dropping down.
-Depending on the region, it is also possible to accompany with a song when playing alone.
+Depending on the region, it is also possible to accompany a song when playing alone.

-You can enjoy it easily as long there is battledore and shuttlecock.
+You can enjoy it easily as long as there is battledore and shuttlecock.
 Try it out even it is not on New Year’s Day!